amoe/yerburgh-tvja/notes.md

 Eslint is auto-fixing my problems but it can definitely go away.
 Add --no-fix because vue-cli-service automatically wants to pass --fix parameter to eslint.

+Discusses avoiding false positives with example of async testing.
+Obviously you want to wait in your test, you usually setTimeout to wait, but in this case your function will exit and so your assertion will never be called.
+The red stage of TDD avoids false-positives.
+Your test has to fail for the right reason.

+**The red test should fail because the assertion evaluates to false**

+`describe` defines a test suite.
+It takes a string argument and a function.

 ## Errata from Dave

 No proofreading comments: they have pro proofreaders